Written by Judy H. Watts. Photos by Whitney Curtis.

 - Mariah Gratz, BS '02, CEO of Weyland Ventures.

-“It was inspiring to share a space with such empowering women and be able to focus on the unique challenges facing women in STEM fields, how to succeed despite these challenges and how affect change to the system that creates these challenges.”
+“It was inspiring to share a space with such empowering women and be able to focus on the unique challenges facing women in STEM fields, how to succeed despite these challenges and how to effect change in the system that creates these challenges.”

 — Michele Anderson, a junior majoring in mechanical engineering